IbrahimAllison/Code-Refactor-Assignment/README.md

 Code Refactor Challenge

+Description

 Horiseon Marketing Agency Website.
-Improved the existing html and CSS codes for the Marketing Agency Website.
+Improved the existing html and CSS starter codes for the Marketing Agency Website.

-Description

 Motivation for the project